Saherishkazi/DSA-Interview-Questions/README.md

  - Find duplicates
  - Binary String

-Day 25: Problem Solving on String ✅
+Day 25: Problem Solving on recursion ✅
  - check the array is sorted or not
  - Tiling problem
  - Prime number

+Day 25: Problem Solving on recursion ✅
+- Pair of friends
+- optimizes power